 Through ethnographic methods the research unpacks the doing of public memory in three scenarios, each with their own setting and cast of characters, and interprets how, if and when individuals subscribe to the public and/or official memory of the events being memorialised.
 The first is set at the 9/11 memorial.
 Although the performances at the memorial site occur in an institutionalised, scripted and choreographed environment, the bodily (en)acting of and at the site can shift complex boundaries and commemorative narratives.
 The second provides the example of commemorative walking/ running events as performed remembering.
 These public processions are ritual-like (re)enactments that solidify and reaffirm the politicised national commemorative master narrative of 9/11.
 Lastly, the annual ritual of commemoration on the anniversary of 9/11 highlights and intensifies the separation of official and vernacular public memory and shows how in both settings organisers and actors utilise embodied performance strategies to gain or regain visibility in the public sphere.

-I am interested in participatory and collaborative methods in social science research.
+In addition to the research interst described above, I am interested in creative participatory and collaborative methods in social science research.
 Because I am drawing on my previous experience and education in theatre, these approaches are often inspired by practices rooted in performance theory.

-I have extensive teaching experience, both as lecturer and tutor and would be interested in teaching in areas broadly related to my research interests, such as memory studies, performance theory and (social) dramaturgy, or visual and participatory methods.
+I have extensive teaching experience, both as lecturer and tutor and would be interested in teaching in areas broadly related to my research interests, such as memory studies, performance theory and (social) dramaturgy, or qualitative, visual and participatory methods, as well as introductory courses of sociology and social theory.
 But I am happy to explore other avenues that fit more generally with any of my areas of expertise.

 MSc (research) with Distinction Socio-Cultural Studies, University of Edinburgh